dylanlott/vedh/README.md

 Use the smallest layer that proves the change you made:

 - **Frontend unit/helper tests** (`cd app && npm test`): proves Vue components, stores, and small browser helpers behave correctly in isolation.
 Runs once and exits cleanly.
 Requires Node and frontend deps installed; no server or database.
 - **Backend integration tests** (`make test-api`): proves the Go API works against its real persistence and GraphQL paths.
-Requires local Postgres on `localhost:5432` and any test fixture/config expected by the current Go tests.
+Requires a Postgres role with `CREATE DATABASE` permission.
+The harness creates and drops a unique `edhgo_test_*` scratch database and uses the committed minimal card fixture; it never resets the database named by `DATABASE_URL`.
-- **API smoke (Rust, preferred)** (`make test-smoke-rust` or `cargo run --manifest-path tools/smoke/Cargo.toml --`): proves a create/join flow works against a running GraphQL API with minimal end-to-end setup.
+- **API smoke (Rust, preferred)** (`make test-smoke-rust` or `cargo run --locked --manifest-path tools/smoke/Cargo.toml --`): proves a create/join flow works against a running GraphQL API with minimal end-to-end setup.
 Defaults to `http://127.0.0.1:8080/graphql` and respects `VEDH_GRAPHQL_URL` / `VEDH_SMOKE_TIMEOUT_MS`.
 For production, point it at `https://api.vedh.xyz/graphql`.
 - **API smoke (legacy JS)** (`cd app && npm run test:smoke`): older create/join smoke runner against a running API.
 Keep only as fallback while the Rust path settles.
 - **Browser E2E** (`cd app && npm run test:e2e` or `npm run test:e2e:headed`): proves the browser experience works through real UI flows.
 Requires frontend deps, a running app/API target for Playwright, and browser binaries installed.

+CI prepares its isolated browser-test database with `make prepare-test-db`.
+That target applies the committed test migrations to `DATABASE_URL`; only use it with a disposable database.

 If you only need fast feedback, start with unit/helper tests.
 Reach for backend integration, the Rust smoke runner, or browser E2E when you need confidence across process boundaries.